 Founded in 1817 at the confluence of the Arkansas and Poteau rivers, Fort Smith was the gateway to the wild, wild west.
 Nothing has changed since then.
 In fact, I can see Oklahoma from my house!

 There’s plenty to see and do while waiting for a dinner reservation.
-Visit the U.S. Marshals National Museum and learn how they helped tame the west.
-Tour the courtroom of Hanging Judge Isaac Parker and see where justice was served at the gallows 79 times.
-Take a walking tour to see the murals and sculptures of the Unexpected Project created by international artists.
+Tour the courtroom of Hanging Judge Isaac Parker and see where justice was served at the gallows 79 times or take a walking tour to see the murals and sculptures of the Unexpected Project created by international artists.

 Fort Smith – The List

 Fresh gulf oysters on the half shell are always available and you might bite into a huge pearl as I did.
 If you prefer baked, they offer rockefeller, bienville and buffalo style.
-Po’ boys, crawfish boils, shrimp and etouffee are popular, but always ask about the daily specials.
-Fresh fish with special sauces and toppings go fast.
+Po’ boys, crawfish boils, shrimp and etouffee are popular, but always ask about the daily specials, because they go fast.

 Take-out and indoor dining, 10 AM – 3 PM seven days per week.